-Bio provided by George
+Bio provided by Mia

 Nikki: Do you remember the first time you started dancing?

-Nikki: Do you remember the first song you choreographed to?
-(Or your earliest memory)
+Nikki: Do you remember the first song you choreographed to? (or your earliest memory)

-Nikki: Your personal advice for dancers when it comes to Free styling?
+Nikki: Your personal advice for dancers when it comes to free styling?

 Nikki: Getting in the zone to choreograph, what does it take for you?

-Nikki: Who are some of your biggest influences in the Dance industry?
+Nikki: Who are some of your biggest influences in the dance industry?

-Nikki: Name a Toronto Choreographer you enjoy working with and why?
+Nikki: Name a Toronto choreographer you enjoy working with and why?

-Nikki: Qualities you believe Toronto Dancers possess?
+Nikki: Qualities you believe Toronto dancers possess?